We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Updated

-Tariffs, while framed as policies to protect domestic jobs/industries, function as a redistribution mechanism across classes.
+Tariffs, while framed as policies to protect domestic jobs/industries, can function as a redistribution mechanism across classes.

-• The lower class takes the biggest relative hit, as tariffs raise the cost of essentials that make up a larger share of their spending.
+• The lower class takes the biggest relative hit, if tariffs raise the cost of essentials that make up a larger share of their spending.

 • The upper-middle class bears greater overall loss in asset value and global opportunity.

-• The ultra-wealthy may see portfolio losses, but in some cases may be in a position to better sidestep the impact, or even profit from it.
+• The ultra-wealthy may see portfolio losses, but will in many cases may be in a better position to sidestep the impact, or even profit from it.